 The Char Dham Camps prepare authentic dishes in a traditional way to create the perfect blend of aroma and taste.
 Nestled in the natural settings of the Himalayas, the dining area of the Char Dham Camps offers an ideal dramatic setting.
 So savour the real taste of India to enjoy a plethora of mouth-watering dishes!

 As our guest, we make sure your stay with us is much more than visits to the shrines, prayers and offerings.
 We try to make it an experience that enriches the mind, body and soul in more ways than one.
 That is why we encourage you to be a part of several other activities in and around the camps like:

-The Char Dham Camps, hospitality is not just to luxurious accommodation sumptuous cuisine, guest is also offered assistance which includes comfortable shrine visits, glimpses of the local culture & heritage and are encouraged to explore the area themselves.
+The Char Dham Camps, hospitality is not just to luxurious accommodation sumptuous cuisine, the guest is also offered assistance which includes comfortable shrine visits, glimpses of the local culture & heritage and is encouraged to explore the area themselves.
 Some of the assistance which readily available is:

 It is revered as one of the most sacred pilgrimages in the world.
 A venture fuelled by devotion and yearn for sheer spirituality.
 Standing proud and aware of its majesty, the four heavenly abodes are reachable to not the strongest or fittest, youngest or oldest, but perhaps to the most enduring.
 The Char Dham yatra comprising of Yamunotri, Gangotri, Kedarnath & Badrinath is the road to salvation for a Hindu.